rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 This QIIME command produced another BIOM table with each sample rarified to 380 reads.
 In this case, no OTUs were lost due to this sub-sampling (which you can confirm by producing a summary table), but this step often will result in a loss of low-frequency OTUs from the analysis.

-### Diversity analyses
+## Diversity analyses

 Diversity in microbial samples can be expressed in a number of ways.
 Most commonly people refer to "alpha" (the diversity within a group) and "beta" (the diversity between groups) diversity.
 There are many different ways to compute both of these diversities.

+### UniFrac beta diversity analyses

 [UniFrac](https://en.wikipedia.org/wiki/UniFrac) is a particular beta-diversity measure that analyzes dissimilarity between samples, sites, or communities.
 We will now create UniFrac beta diversity (both weighted and unweighted) principal coordinates analysis (PCoA) plots.
 PCoA plots are related to principal components analysis (PCA) plots, but are based on any dissimilarity matrix rather than just a covariance/correlation matrix (< 1 min on 1 CPU):